Yiling-Huo/yiling-huo.github.io/_posts/2023-02-16-Rmarkdown-LaTex.md

 #### *Citing others' work:*

 Citations can be managed simply.
 To begin, you can put all of your citations in `.bib` format in a `.bib` file.
 (To create a new `.bib` file, simply create a new `.txt` file then change the extension.)
 Put the `.bib` file in the same folder as your `.rmd` file.
-Inside the `.bib` file, write your citations like this:
+From your source material, simply look for BibTeX format citation, then copy and paste to the `.bib` file.
+Like this:

 ```
 @article{kutas1984brain,